 Climate change is last felt by the enactors of its effects.
 Resulting symptoms from years of abuse of the natural system are first felt by developing nations mostly situated in South Asia and Africa.
 Smaller islands such as Kiribati are being digested by the ocean as a consequence of the actions we continue to choose in developed nations.

 Evidence is clear-cut and divisive for no reason at all.
 Our human hives, collapsing through civil disorder, disease and famine fail to face reality.
 Instead, the temerity of our species is so, that instead of looking for alternate solutions we are hurrying the process, drowning, literally, putting one hand up to climb out of the problems we created.

 Countries such as Pakistan are seeing a high death rate from high temperatures.
 It is a nation literally swimming in the sweat of a problem offloaded to it with summer temperatures regularly hitting between 34 and 44 Celsius.
 North of former capital Karachi the city of Nawabshah understands the brutality of extreme temperatures.
 So much so, it is driving people away from the city resulting in population declines.
 This outcome is of economical and safety concern.
 As populations reduce, need for hospitals decline resulting in closures.
 In a country with poor infrastructure, this can sometimes mean a trepidatious journey to the nearest facility.

-The first time I stepped onto Pakistani land, my response was to the heat of the day in the month of February, and as I left in the month of March, it’s intensity began to transpire.
-Of the many uncomfortable feelings experienced, stinging sensations pulsating from within the pores of my skin and gestating beads of sweat that formed along my forehead and brow, squeezing to escape my epidermis were of greatest note.
+The first time I stepped onto Pakistani land, my response was to the heat of the day in the month of February, and as I left in the month of March, it’s intensity transpired.
+Of the many uncomfortable feelings experienced, stinging sensations pulsating from within the pores of my skin and gestating beads of sweat that formed along my forehead and brow, squeezing to escape my skin were of greatest note.